Shashwat-Gandhi/Shop-E/README.md

 	of the single product showing its different images.
 	And some unfinished work of adding all the products and their details

+	:
+	added the functionality of being able to add and remove the products from the cart.